senior-sigan/roguelike-game/README.md

 There should be description of the game.

-The game is developed just for Lulz and for learning C++.
+The game is developed just for Lulz and for learning TComponent++.

 ## How to run